The deadline to apply for an internship in the UNCSA Counseling Service is February 15 each year.

 - Group Counseling: The Counseling Center offers group counseling opportunities based on client interest.

 - Outreach Activities: Interns are expected to participate in outreach activities to the University community.
 Student groups and residence hall advisors often request that the Center present programs to students on a variety of topics.
 These presentations are usually made during evening hours.
-Intern may also be asked to work with the clinical case manager as well.
+Intern may also be asked to work with the case manager as well.

 - Liability Insurance: Interns are required to carry professional liability insurance, which is available at a reduced student rate.
 Proof of insurance must be included in application packet.